vendelieu/telegram-bot/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests, see [helpful tips](https://github.com/vendelieu/telegram-bot/wiki/Testing-helpful-tips) for testing.
-3. If you've changed APIs, update the documentation.
+3. Ensure the test suite passes.
-4. Ensure the test suite passes.
+4. Make sure your code lints (run Gradle formatting/formatKotlin command).
-5. Make sure your code lints (run Gradle formatting/formatKotlin command).
+5. Specify `dev` as target branch.
 6. Issue that pull request!

 ## Any contributions you make will be under the Apache 2.0 Software License